zachalbert/ldthw/_color/045-color-harmonies-analogous.md

 9. With the second blue circle, *reduce* the hue by about 30°, and for the third blue circle, *increase* the hue by 30°.
 This should give you a cool, calming blue palette based on your starting color.
 10. Finally, with the last color circle, come up with an analogous palette of your choice.
 Try to have a specific direction in mind (e.g. moving the palette towards the warm or cool sides of the color wheel).

-Analogous palettes are also pretty easy to generate, and create a far less energetic feel than a complementary palette.
-You'll continue in the next lesson with the split complementary harmony.
+You'll continue in the next lesson with the split complementary harmony, so hang on to this file.